×

 What are the pros and cons of living in Jamaica?

 "Expats and digital nomads often appreciate the laid-back atmosphere and friendly people of Jamaica.
 They also enjoy the beautiful beaches, lush rainforests, and vibrant culture.
 Many expats and digital nomads find the cost of living in Jamaica to be quite affordable.
 On the other hand, some expats and digital nomads may find the lack of reliable internet access and infrastructure to be a challenge.
-Additionally, the high crime rate in some areas of Jamaica can be a deterrent for some expats and digital nomads," wrote one digital nomad living in Jamaica.
+Additionally, the high crime rate in some areas of Jamaica can be a deterrent for some expats and digital nomads," said one foreigner in Jamaica.

 View More Answers